ComputationalScienceLaboratory/ODE-Test-Problems/paper/paper.md

 * `TimeSpan`: Timespan of the integration
 * `Y0`: Initial condition of the problem

-The complete list of test problems implemented in `OTP` can be found [here](https://github.com/ComputationalScienceLaboratory/ODE-Test-Problems/blob/paper/paper/problems.md).
+The complete list of test problems implemented in `OTP` and the documentation for the package can be found [here](https://github.com/ComputationalScienceLaboratory/ODE-Test-Problems/blob/paper/paper/problems.md).

 ## Visualizing solutions